tgirke/rcf/pages/manuals/manuals_linux-cluster_start.md

     * Punctuation character

 ## Modules
-All software used on Biocluster is managed through a simple module system.
+All software used on the HPC cluster is managed through a simple module system.
 You must explicitly load and unload each package as needed.
 More advanced users may want to load modules within their bashrc, bash_profile, or profile files.